Yashtap1245-Tech/GrpcandRestImageSystem/readme.txt

     To use the Export API:

-    Open a gRPC tool like Postman (gRPC mode) or BloomRPC.
+    Open a gRPC tool like Postman (gRPC mode).

     Connect to localhost:50051.